edgelesssys/contrast/docs/docs/architecture/overview.md

 - **Contrast Kubernetes runtime**:
   Contrast provides a custom Kubernetes `RuntimeClass` that defines a runtime handler for `containerd`.
   This handler runs containers inside Confidential Virtual Machines (CVMs).
-  The runtime is based on Kata Containers and the Confidential Containers (CoCo) project.
+  The runtime is based on Kata Containers.

 - **Runtime policies**:
   Strictly control host-to-CVM communication on worker nodes and ensure that only approved workloads are allowed to start inside CVMs.